rubymonsters/ruby-for-beginners/source/exercises/11-mailbox_text.md

 # The Mailbox Text Formatter

 The mailbox exercise is a milestone in the beginners group curriculum, and it may take a little bit longer to complete it.
-That is fine, and, to some extend, the point.
+That is fine, and, to some extent, the point.

 Fill in and complete the following class definitions.